 The Peto treehouse

 The Trust has recreated Peto’s treehouse, so visitors can climb up and appreciate the Gardens from above.
 Peto designed the treehouse to give the Countess her own tree-top entertaining space taking inspiration from the 19th century Parisian fashion for treehouse restaurants.
-The treehouse sits on stilts around the original oak tree, and has views down the lime avenue with its swathes of daffodils in the springtime, sweet smelling blossom beloved of bees, in the summer, and autumn colour.
+The treehouse sits on stilts around the original oak tree, and has views down the lime avenue with its swathes of daffodils in the springtime, sweet smelling lime blossom beloved of bees, in the summer, and autumn colour.

 The Walled Kitchen Garden

 In its heyday, Easton Lodge’s large 1.2 acre walled kitchen garden supported the Countess of Warwick’s many weekend house parties, from its wealth of fruit and vegetables.
 It had greenhouses and fruit trees trained against the walls, in glass structures heated by the sun and by boilers.

 The Trust has restored its shape, with its old Bulmer tile-edged paths; peaches, nectarines, apricots and pears growing against the walls; and apples and pears in great variety lining the paths and walls.
 The walled garden is once again producing soft fruit and vegetables and the Trust sells its seasonal produce at Open Days and uses it in its delicious homemade cakes and soup.

 The walled garden is also a riot of colour through the seasons from its fruit tree blossom, herbs and border flowers (including a lovely dahlia border) and pumpkins in the autumn.

 The Glade and Stirling walk